 Decision Making Criteria Option 1 Option 2 Option 3 Option 4 Option 5 Option 6 Option 7 Option 8 Discussion 1.
-Land 1 1 1 1 Will it use land that has been previously developed?
-Will it use land efficiently? +++ + + +++ +++ + +++ +++ There is a limited supply of previously developed land a reflected in the options identified through the plan mak against this sub-objective because areas within each of developed land.
-The only options which could utilise sig either or both of two new settlement options, at Water new town option would involve the redevelopment of th and 8 offer potentially significant beneficial impacts.
-Th options on Waterbeach new settlement which scores hi of their housing allocations.
-The other options which in housing provision and include other sites with less posi Water Recycling centre at Waterbeach is uncertain at t Will it protect and enhance the best and most versatile agricultural land?
+Land Will it use land that has been previously developed?
+Will it use land efficiently? +++ + + +++ +++ + +++ +++ There is a limited supply of previously developed land available for development in the district, and this was reflected in the options identified through the plan making process.
+Therefore, all options perform positively against this sub-objective because areas within each of the options are likely to include some previously developed land.
+The only options which could utilise significant areas of previously developed land include either or both of two new settlement options, at Waterbeach and Bourn Airfield.
+In particular the Waterbeach new town option would involve the redevelopment of the large barracks site.
+As a result, options 1, 4, 5, 7 and 8 offer potentially significant beneficial impacts.
+This largely stems from the relative reliance in these options on Waterbeach new settlement which scores highly on this sub-objective to deliver a large proportion of their housing allocations.
+The other options which include this site are less reliant on it in terms of overall housing provision and include other sites with less positive performance.
+The impact of a relocated Waste Water Recycling centre at Waterbeach is uncertain at this stage.
+Will it protect and enhance the best and most versatile agricultural land?
 Will it minimise the degradation/loss of soils due to new development?
-The scale of development needed in the district means unavoidable loss of high grade agricultural land.
-All opt objective.
-The major development site options are all id objective, as they would involve large areas of high gra- identified avoiding the high grade agricultural land, but development required.
-Whilst the impact of a number of village sites was indic cumulatively options involving a number of these sites Option 3 performs slightly better overall because a sign comes from rural centres and several minor rural centre most versatile agricultural and from the redevelopment cumulative impact of this option of sites on agricultural significantly adverse than the other options.
-Some transport schemes providing wider benefits for the West and Bourn Airfield on the A428 corridor and Wate on agricultural land.
-Will it avoid the sterilisation of economic mineral reserves? - 0 0 - - 0 - 0 Mineral reserves are identified on the proposals map of Waste Local Development Framework.
-Of particular re The most significant site within areas identified is the V 7 and 8 conflict with this sub-objective.
-The other optic are considered to be neutral.
-2. Waste 1 1 1 1 1 1 Will it encourage reduction in household waste, and increase waste recovery and recycling?
+The scale of development needed in the district means that impact on this objective will be significant, with unavoidable loss of high grade agricultural land.
+All options therefore perform poorly in relation to this sub-objective.
+The major development site options are all identified as having significant negative impact on the objective, as they would involve large areas of high grade agricultural land.
+Some smaller villages were identified avoiding the high grade agricultural land, but they would not be sufficient to deliver the total development required. - Whilst the impact of a number of village sites was indicated as only minor due to their smaller scale, cumulatively options involving a number of these sites would have impacts that could still be significant.
+Option 3 performs slightly better overall because a significant proportion of housing provision in this option comes from rural centres and several minor rural centre sites which have a neutral impact on the best and most versatile agricultural and from the redevelopment of the barracks at Waterbeach, However, the cumulative impact of this option of sites on agricultural land should still be noted, even if it is marginally less significantly adverse than the other options.
+Some transport schemes providing wider benefits for the area would also be required to serve Cambourne West and Bourn Airfield on the A428 corridor and Waterbeach new town on the A10 would negatively impact on agricultural land.
+Will it avoid the sterilisation of economic mineral reserves? - 0 0 - - 0 - 0 Mineral reserves are identified on the proposals map of the Cambridgeshire and Peterborough Minerals and Waste Local Development Framework.
+Of particular relevance in the area are reserves of sand and gravel.
+The most significant site within areas identified is the Waterbeach new settlement, therefore options 1, 4, 5, 7 and 8 conflict with this sub-objective.
+The other options have no impact on this sub-objective or the effects are considered to be neutral.
+2. Waste • • • • • Will it encourage reduction in household waste, and increase waste recovery and recycling?
 0 0 0 0 0 0 0 0 This is not a location specific issue.